crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Assign free card

 Assign a free card in order to the customer.
+The method is currently limited.
+You can assign one card of a certain type to one customer.
+In case of your project allows customers with multiple cards of one type, please use [PUT /cards](https://carecloud.readme.io/reference/putcard)

 ### Example
 ```php